 Different:

 Work by Dillman and his group (Dillman & Bowker, 2001; Dillman, Smyth, & Christian, 2008; Smyth, Dillman, Christian, & Stern, 2006), among others, has shown that many Web surveys are plagued by problems of usability, display, coverage, sampling, nonresponse, or technology.

-Everything has really been about person versus online but we should go deeper into the research design question
+Limitations to Web-Based Survey Designs

+It is important to consider accessibility of different populations when developing web-based surveys, among other limitations.
+Nua Internet surveys estimate that only around 3% of the world’s population has access to internet, 60% of which is accounted for by Canadian and American citizens (Dillman & Bowker, 2001).
+Additionally, For December of 1998, it was estimated that around 40% of American households owned computers.
+Among these households, however, only 20% had access to the internet (do we have more updated information to put here possibly?).
+Thus, it is not prudent to assume that our web-based sampling methods are adequately representative of the desired population.
+Coverage becomes less of a problem when examining the desired population in a given context, as some populations all have the ability to access the internet (e.g. college students) (Dillman & Bowker, 2001).
+An additional limitation that warrants caution and consideration in developing web-based studies concerns the response rate for the given study.
+In a somewhat-recent meta-analysis, Cook, Heath, & Thompson (2000) compiled participant response data from 56 web-based surveys in 39 studies.
+They found the response rate to be relatively low at 34.6% (de Leeuw & Hox, year).
+While web-based surveys are both convenient and cost-effective, it is necessary to consider the limitations of these particular surveys and how they could potentially confound data.

+Web-based surveys also provide a different means of response, one that is typed instead of spoken or written (De Leeuw, 1992, 1998).
+Tourangeau, Rips, & Rasinki (2000) claim that these responding methods differ in the amount of privacy and burden that they offer the participant.
+Perhaps participants are less focused working from their computer at home.
+Based on this information, one might expect the responses of a web-based survey to differ from those of an in-person survey.
+It is important to consider the implications of these different responses, as they have the potential to confound research hypotheses and designs.
+It is necessary to know whether or not they do in fact affect item means and descriptive statistics in the same sample size.

+Controlling Web-Based Surveys

-With the development of advanced online survey platforms, such as Qualtrics and Survey Monkey, researchers have the potential to control potentially confounding research design issues.
+With the development of advanced online survey platforms such as Qualtrics and Survey Monkey, researchers have the potential to control potentially confounding research design issues through randomization.
 Randomization has been a hallmark of good research practice, as the order or presentation of stimuli can be a noise variable in a study with multiple measures.
-Thus, researchers have often randomized scales by rotating the order of presentation in paper format or simply clicking the randomization button for online studies.
+Thus, researchers have often randomized scales by rotating the order of presentation in paper format or simply clicking the randomization button for web-based studies.
 This practice has counterbalanced out any order effects of going from one scale to the next.
-However, within scale structure has remained constant, maintaining the order of presentation for particular items on a scale.
-These items are still stimuli within a larger construct, therefore, potentially, they have the ability to influence the items that later on the survey, which we will call item reactivity.
+However, while scale structure has remained constant, these items are still stimuli within a larger construct.
+Therefore, these construct-related items have the ability to influence the items that later on the survey, which we will call item reactivity.
 For example, a question about being prepared for death or thoughts about suicide might change the responses to further questions, especially if previous questions did not alert participants to be prepare for that subject matter.